ids-s1-21/website/content/assessments/project.en.md

 ## Tips

-- You're working in the same repo as your teammates now, so merge conflicts will happen, issues will arise, and that’s fine!
+- You're working in the same repo as your teammates, so merge conflicts will happen, issues will arise, and that’s fine!
 Commit and push often, and ask questions when stuck.
 - Review the marking guidelines below and ask questions if any of the expectations are unclear.
 - Make sure each team member is contributing, both in terms of quality and quantity of contribution (we will be reviewing commits from different team members).
 - Set aside time to work together and apart (physically).